JoeyRussoniello/frosts/docs/api_reference/df_methods/basic_operations.md

 ## 🗂️ Column Management

-### `.add_column(columnName: string, values: (string|number|boolean)[]):DataFrame`
+### `.add_column(columnName: string, values: (string|number|boolean)[], inplace:boolean = false):DataFrame`

 Returns a new DataFrame with the specified column and values appended.
 The new column must have the same number of values as there are rows in the DataFrame.

+`inplace (optional)`: If true, modifies the current DataFrame directly.
+Otherwise, only returns a new one.
+Default is `false`.

 For example:

 ```ts
 const data = [